prismicio/prismic-gatsby/docs/previews-guide.md

 - **`repositoryName`**: Your Prismic repository name just like in your `gatsby-config.js` file.

-`usePrismicPreview` can optionally accept other options that override settings provided in `gatsby-config.js`, but we we'll skip those for this walkthough.
+`usePrismicPreview` can accept other options that override settings provided in `gatsby-config.js`, but we will skip those for this walkthough.
 [See a full list of options here](./previews-api.md#usePrismicPreview).

 ```jsx